-Note: We recognize that very young children (>1 year) are likely to take more baths than showers, therefore, we did not estimate showering exposures for this age group.
-We likely underestimated the total exposures to very young children because bathing will not result in exposures as great as showering because showering has a high flow rate and more volatilization of VOCs.
+Note: We recognize that very young children (<1 year) are likely to take more baths than showers, therefore, we did not estimate showering exposures for this age group.
 ATSDR used several equations and exposure assumptions to estimate how much VOC contamination a person would inhale while showering.